Rbbt-Workflows/structure/workflow.md

 this mutations in terms of mutated isoforms is computed automatically.
 Genomic mutations can be reported in Chromosome:Position:AlternativeAllele format (e.g.
 1:19949995:T) or in VCF format.
-Normaly genomic mutations are given always with respect to the watson or forward strand.
+Normaly genomic mutations are given always with respect to the Watson or forward strand.
 This is the default.
 Sometimes, however, mutations are given with respect to the strand that encodes de gene;
 If this is the case, specify `watson` to be `false`.
 The version of the methods using mutated isoforms as input have the `_mi_` term in their name.
 The